Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 5830 should perform quite a bit faster than the Radeon HD 5750 512MB in general. (explain)
+Memory BandwidthTheoretically, the Radeon HD 5830 should perform much faster than the Radeon HD 5750 512MB in general. (explain)

-Texel RateThe Radeon HD 5830 should be much (about 78%) more effective at anisotropic filtering than the Radeon HD 5750 512MB. (explain)
+Texel RateThe Radeon HD 5830 should be a lot (about 78%) better at anisotropic filtering than the Radeon HD 5750 512MB. (explain)

-Pixel RateThe Radeon HD 5830 is a bit (approximately 14%) faster with regards to FSAA than the Radeon HD 5750 512MB, and should be capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon HD 5830 is just a bit (more or less 14%) faster with regards to AA than the Radeon HD 5750 512MB, and able to handle higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison